 Termite control is an important step in homeownership.
 These insects are capable of eating through all kinds of wood if the wood is not properly treated.
 This activity causes the wood to become weak and cause the walls, floors, and some foundations to crumble.
 There are several ways that a homeowner can control an infestation of termites.

-Liquid Termite Control: Termiticide
+1. Liquid Termite Control: Termiticide

 Using a liquid to kill termites is one of the oldest ways to control them.
 It is also one of the fastest.
-These liquid control methods create a barrier in the home using chemicals which prevent termites from entering and then colonizing the home.
+These liquid control methods create a barrier in the home using chemicals that prevent termites from entering and then colonizing the home.
 A pest control professional should be called to apply this method.
 The company will spray in key areas of the home as well as outside the home.

-Termite Bait Traps
+2. Termite Bait Traps

 The bait system can either be a liquid of food type of bait.
 You place the bait trap in the ground (usually a plastic stake) in several locations on your property.
 Some of the traps, if done by a professional termite control company, will not include chemicals.
 These bait traps are a monitoring system to let them know if termites have been in contact with the bait trap.
 If the answer is yes then the wood will be replaced with the poison.

-Wood Treatment: Borate
+3. Wood Treatment: Borate

 Borate is not a complete waste as you can apply to other areas in your home where wood is exposed.
 You cannot use the Borate treatment to wipe out an entire colony all on its own.
 This chemical is effective because termites do not digest the wood that they consume.
-Protozoa in their digestive system breaks the wood down to nutrients for the termite and borate kills the protozoa.
+Protozoa in their digestive system breaks the wood down to nutrients for the termite and Borate kills the protozoa.

-This termite control method is only effective against one specific species: drywood termites.
+Fumigation is only effective against one specific species: drywood termites.
 The drywood termite is found in the southernmost parts of the United States.